Canon 100D vs Nikon D7100

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 100D has a touchscreen, while the D7100 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 Concerning the storage of imaging data, both the 100D and the D7100 write their files to SDXC cards.
 The D7100 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 100D only has one slot.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 100D and Nikon D7100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.